-Option Туре Possible values and description reference_genome_path string Path to the reference genome . fasta or .fa file.
-This file must be accompanied with a .fai index file in the same folder. replace_columns boolean False: The transformer does not modify the original start, end, referenceAllele and alternateAlleles columns.
-Instead, a StructType column called normalizationResult is added to the DataFrame.
-This column contains the normalized start, end, referenceAllele, and alternateAlleles columns as well as the normalizationStatus StructType as the fifth field, which contains the following subfields: changed: Indicates whether the variant data was changed as a result of normalization errorMessage: An error message in case the attempt at normalizing the row hit an error.
-In this case, the changed field will be set to False.
-If no errors occur this field will be null.
-In case of error, the first four fields in normalizationResult will be null.
-True (default): The original start, end, referenceAllele, and alternateAlleles columns are replaced with the normalized values in case they have changed.
-Otherwise (in case of no change or an error), the original start, end, referenceAllele, and alternateAlleles are not modified.
-A StructType normalizationStatus column is added to the DataFrame with the same subfields explained above. mode (deprecated) string normalize: Only normalizes the variants (if user does not pass the option, normalize is assumed as 5.8.
-Variant Normalization default) split_and_normalize: Split multiplalic variants to biallelic
+Option Туре Possible values and description

+reference_genome_path string Path to the reference genome .

+fasta or . fa file.
+This file must be

+accompanied with a .fai index file in the same folder.

+replace_columns boolean in the same folder.

+replace_columns ooolean

+False: The transformer does not

+modify the original start, end,

+referenceAllele and

+alternateAlleles columns.

+Instead, a StructType column called

+normalizationResult is added to the DataFrame.
+This column

+contains the normalized start,

+end, referenceAllele, and

+alternateAlleles columns as

+well as the normalizationStatus

+StructType as the fifth field, which

+contains the following subfields:

+changed: Indicates whether

+the variant data was changed as a result of normalization

+errorMessage: An error

+message in case the attempt

+at normalizing the row hit an

+error.
+In this case, the

+changed field will be set to

+False.
+If no errors occur this

+field will be null.
+In case of

+error, the first four fields in normalizationResult will

+be null.

+95

+True (default): The original start,

+end, referenceAllele, and

+alternateAlleles columns are

+replaced with the normalized values

+in case they have changed.

+Otherwise (in case of no change or an error), the original start, end,

+referenceAllele, and

+alternateAlleles are not

+modified.
+A StructType

+normalizationStatus column is

+added to the DataFrame with the

+same subfields explained above.

+mode (deprecated) string

+(

+normalize: Only normalizes the

+variants (if user does not pass the

+option, normalize is assumed as

+default)

+22 Chapter 3.t Variant Data Maripulation

+multiallelic variants to biallelic

+variants and then normalize the